Ayam Cemani: Description

-The optimal standard is that their beaks, tongues, combs and wattles appear black, and even their meat, internal organs, blood, and bones are black or gray.
+The optimal standard is that their beaks, tongues, combs and wattles appear black, and even their meat, internal organs, and bones are black or gray.
 They are a medium sized chicken that are known for their unique appearance.
 They are usually a somewhat friendly bird but they are still relatively skittish.
 The birds' black color occurs as a result of excess pigmentation of the tissues, caused by a genetic condition known as fibromelanosis.
 Fibromelanosis is also found in some other black or blue-skinned chicken breeds, such as the Silkie.

-This is due to a shared duplication of a segment of their 20th chromosome involving the edothelin 3 gene (EDN3).
+This is due to a shared duplication of a segment of their 20th chromosome involving the endothelin 3 gene (EDN3).
 The roosters weigh 2–2.5 kg and the hens 1.5–2 kg.
 The hens lay tinted or cream-colored eggs, although they are poor setters and rarely hatch their own brood.
 Eggs weigh an average of 45 g.
-Average life exptancy is 6-8 years.
+Average life expectancy is 6-8 years.

 Nutritional Value

-Compared to other Indonesian chickens, Ayam Cemani meat is higher protein and lower in fat.
+Compared to other Indonesian chickens, Ayam Cemani meat is higher in protein and lower in fat.
 It also is rich in antioxidants and has glucose-binding properties.
 As a result, their meat is typically more expensive than that of other chickens.